 - Internal injuries

 If you have suffered a catastrophic injury in a car accident, you may need ongoing medical care, multiple surgeries, and physical and psychological therapy.
-You may need a motorized wheelchair, a handicapped van.
-You may need modifications to your home to make it handicapped assessable.
+You may also require a motorized wheelchair or a handicapped van.
+In addition, it may be necessary to make modifications to your home in order to make it handicapped accessible.

 We work with certified life-care planners to make sure that all your accident-related needs are met.
-We identify all liable parties and pursue financial compensation to cover the full extent of your damages.
+We identify all liable parties and pursue financial compensation to cover the full extent of your accident injury and other damages.

-Protecting Your Interests in Soft Tissue Injury Claims
+Can You Protect My Interests in Soft Tissue Injury Claims?

 Soft tissue injuries are injuries to muscles, tendons, ligaments, and other soft tissues.
 They include sprains, strains, bruises, and whiplash.
 Symptoms of soft tissue injuries may not show up for days or weeks after the car accident.
 They can result in chronic neck, shoulder, and back pain that can prevent you from working and enjoying your life as you did before the accident.

 Our personal injury law firm is experienced in cases involving whiplash and other soft tissue injuries.
-We always make sure our clients receive appropriate medical treatment.
-We wait until the full extent of your injuries is apparent before making a claim for damages.
+We always make certain our clients receive appropriate medical treatment.
+We wait until the full extent of your injuries is apparent before making a claim for damages on your behalf.

-What you do in the minutes after a car accident may have potentially serious ramifications to your health, safety, and the outcome of your car accident claim.
+What you do in the minutes after a motor vehicle accident may have potentially serious ramifications for your health, safety, and the outcome of your car accident claim.

-If you have been in an accident and you have experienced any stiffness or soreness, chances are that a doctor uses the term “soft tissue” to describe your injuries.
-Although the term itself might sound benign, these injuries can be serious and often do take months to heal – and in unique instances, never do really heal.
+If you have been in an auto accident and you have experienced any stiffness or soreness, chances are that a doctor will use the term “soft tissue” to describe your injuries.
+Although the term itself might sound benign, these injuries can be serious and often do take months to heal – and in unique instances, never fully heal.

-Going the Extra Mile for Car Accident Clients
+Does Your Law Firm Go the Extra Mile For Car Accident Clients?

 To arrange a free initial consultation and case evaluation, please call The Paris Firm at (909) 469-5127 or contact us online.
 We look forward to speaking with you and learning how we can help.